Biden administration weighs turning over Trump tax returns to House Democrats

 On Friday, Letter said the new Congress has authorized reissuing of a subpoena for Trump’s tax information that expired with the election changeover.

-The Treasury Department and House also historically have always agreed that requests made under a 1924 law that gives the tax-writing committee authority to seek tax returns and other records in overseeing the effectiveness of the Internal Revenue Service’s audit program survive the turnover of Congress, he said.
+Also, he said the Treasury Department and the House historically have always agreed that requests made under the 1924 law giving the tax-writing committee authority to seek tax returns and other records in overseeing the effectiveness of the Internal Revenue Service’s audit program survive the turnover of Congress.

-Speaking for the Justice Department, attorney James J. Gilligan said the Justice Department has not so far been able to confer with new Treasury Department leaders, “so we still have no idea whether any decision has been reached … whether any decision is imminent … or even … under active consideration.”
+Speaking for the Justice Department, attorney James J. Gilligan said the agency has so far not been able to confer with new Treasury Department leaders, “so we still have no idea whether any decision has been reached . . . whether any decision is imminent . . . or even . . . under active consideration.”

 Gilligan said he could not guarantee a decision in two weeks but called a delay and the notice requirement a way to balance the interests of all sides.

-Trump attorney Patrick Strawbridge supported maintaining the notice requirement to preserve the ex-president’s right to his day in court to object to any handing over of records.
+Trump attorney Patrick Strawbridge supported maintaining the notice requirement to preserve the former president’s right to his day in court to object to any handing over of records.

 McFadden said he agreed, adding that he was thinking of “entering an order along those lines if there is a change of view from the Treasury.
 But I’d love for all of us to agree together on a path forward.
 Then we can try to get some resolution here.”